xiaoyusilen/realtime-fetch/README.md

 The msg will be the id of your msg.

 # TBD
-- I will add func `SendToAPI()`
+- Add func `SendToAPI()`
+  - Get data from channel then send a request to a Restful API
-- I will add time judge in `FetchRealData` to filter unchanged data at time interval.
+- Add time judge in `FetchRealData` to filter unchanged data at time interval.

 # Nonsense
 Nothing.
 Thx~